Benefits of Spray Foam Insulation

 What is R-Value?

-With an R Value of about 7 per inch, spray foam allows a higher R-Value to be installed in less space.
-For example, you could use 2×4 walls instead of 2 x 6 in specific applications.
+R-Value is a measure of resistance to heat flow through a given thickness of a material, like insulation, with higher numbers indicating better insulating properties.
+With an R-Value of about 7 per inch, spray foam allows a higher R-Value to be installed in less space.
+For example, you could use 2 x 4 walls instead of 2 x 6 in specific applications.

 Homes and commercial buildings insulated with spray foam have better protection against things like mildew and mold.
 The polymer within the insulation is inert, meaning that it provides no food source for mold or bacteria.
-It also provides a moisture barrier further preventing mold from growing.
+It also provides a moisture barrier preventing mold from growing.

-Since walls are a buildings primary structural component they need to be sturdy.
+Since walls are a building’s primary structural component, they need to be sturdy.
 When spray foam insulation is inside of walls, it provides additional strength.
 The building is supported more efficiently.

 existing walls with no insulation?

 Closed-cell spray foam insulation, which has the highest R-Value, needs to be sprayed onto the flat surface.
 If your walls are closed in from both sides, that will not work.
 However, we have other great options for you.

 Our best option for insulating walls that are entirely closed is injection foam.
 Injection foam is an open-cell type of spray foam.
 It is designed to rise slowly, allowing it to travel down to the bottom of the wall cavity and slowly rise to fill all nooks and crannies.